ewjax/max31865/README.md

 ***Discussion***

+Adapted from 'max31865' class as published by Stephen P. Smith https://github.com/steve71/MAX31865

 Significant changes primarily revolve around the method to convert the resistance values as read from the RTD to a temperature value.
 The Callendar-Van Dusen (hereafter, C-VD) equation is fundamentally a curve fit of resistance as a function of temperature, i.e.

 ​		***R = f(T)***